Diabetic Alert Dog Log · Privacy Policy

 14. Children's privacy

-The app is intended for users aged 16 and older.
-Some apps in the Handler Labs portfolio may be used by parents or caregivers to log work performed by a service dog assigned to a minor (for example, an autism service dog).
+The app is intended for users aged 17 and older.
+In some cases a parent or caregiver may use the app to log work performed by a service dog assigned to a minor.
 In that case, the parent or caregiver is the user of the app, and the minor's information stays in the parent's iCloud account, under the parent's control.
-Handler Labs does not knowingly collect personal information directly from anyone under 16.
+Handler Labs does not knowingly collect personal information directly from anyone under 17.

 15. Changes to this policy